cristobalpc26/facing-the-sorting-hat/README.md

 # facing-the-sorting-hat
-WITH Madrid recruitment test.
+WITH Madrid recruitment test, a selection process for Hogwarts Houses.
 It includes the application and its docs in Vuepress.
 Docs include components, pages and a guide to include new documentation for new components.

 ## Technologies